 Businesses must remain vigilant and do all they can to lower the risk of fraud.
 It’s not just a matter of preventing theft, it’s also critical to preserve their brand reputation.
 It takes years, maybe even decades, to build a solid reputation, but it only takes one bad incident to tear it all down.

-With its Fraud API and related services, Mi-Pay is able to protect businesses and their customers from most types of online fraud, including payment fraud and SIM swap fraud.
-Mi-Pay’s Fraud API ensures you’re not vulnerable to costly chargebacks that may occur as a result of fraudulent transactions.
+With Protectmaxx (fraud API) and related services, Alphacomm is able to protect businesses and their customers from most types of online fraud, including payment fraud and SIM swap fraud.
+Alphacomm’s Fraud API ensures you’re not vulnerable to costly chargebacks that may occur as a result of fraudulent transactions.

 Online fraud is a complex topic.
 If you’re looking to mitigate fraud risks for your business and protect your revenues, it definitely helps to discuss the challenges with an expert.

-At Mi-Pay, we don’t just offer solutions, we also offer advice.
-As Revenue Ambassador at Mi-Pay, Patrick de Winter is always standing by to listen and understand your business needs.
+At Alphacomm, we don’t just offer solutions, we also offer advice.
+As Revenue Ambassador at Alphacomm, Patrick de Winter is always standing by to listen and understand your business needs.
 Feel free to get in touch with Patrick anytime.